post-self/post-self.ink/content/extras/calls/marsh-anthology.md

 :   Your story and a short author bio

 Please read
-:   The [writing guide](/about/writing), and at least [the synopsis of *Marsh*](/extras/summaries).
+:   The [What is Post-Self?](https://wiki.post-self.ink/wiki/What_is_Post-Self%3F) page, the [writing guide](https://wiki.post-self.ink/wiki/Writing_guide), and at least [the synopsis of *Marsh*](/extras/summaries).
 I will also provide the current draft of the book if you get in touch.

 Consider joining
 :   Either the Post-Self [Telegram Group](https://makyo.io/ps-telegram) or [Discord](https://makyo.io/ps-discord)